uniba-mi/rdftex/README.md

 ## Usage

-RDFtex operates on `.rdf.tex` files that feature custom commands for importing and exporting contributions.
-To preprocess `.rdf.tex` of a LaTeX project files and produce a PDF based on the automatically generated `.tex` files, there are several options.
+RDFtex operates on `.rdf.tex` files that allow the usage of the custom RDFtex commands for importing and exporting contributions.
+To preprocess the `.rdf.tex` files of a LaTeX project files and produce a PDF based on the automatically generated `.tex` files, there are several options.

-### Installation
+### Setup

-The recommended and easier way to run RDFtex is to use Docker, which also ensures reproducibility.
+The recommended and easiest way to run RDFtex is to use Docker, which also ensures reproducibility.
 In this case, you only have to install:

 - Docker
 - Docker Compose

-The [docker-compose.yml](./docker-compose.yml) is currently configured to run RDFtex on the exemplary `.rdf.tex` files in the [example](./tex/example/) folder.
-If you want to run RDFtex on another LaTeX project, edit the `volumes` option therein accordingly.
-The easier option is to move your LaTeX project into the [your project](./tex/your-project/) folder instead and adjust the constants in the [constants.py](./src/constants.py) file.
+Out of the box, RDFtex is configured to run RDFtex on the exemplary `.rdf.tex` files in the [example-basic folder](./tex/example-basic/).
+If you want to start a new LaTeX project that employs RDFtex, create a new folder in the [tex](./tex/) folder and adjust the constants in the [constants.py file](./src/constants.py) accordingly.

+If you want to run RDFtex on an existing LaTeX project, move your LaTeX project folder into the [tex](./tex/) folder and adjust the constants in the [constants.py file](./src/constants.py) file accordingly.
+Then, create copies of each `.tex` file in the folder with the `.rdf.tex` file extension.

 Running the software without Docker might cause problems depending on the host system.
 If you still want to execute the software without Docker you have to install: